 Since it is inevitable, striving to accept death is better than ignoring it.

 Death terrifies us all as much as we are.
 Paradoxically, death is the light that highlights the darkness of life’s meaning.
 Without death, nothing would matter.

 When we spend our time chasing after a little more money, a little more glory and attention, a little more assurance that we are right or that we are loved, death, sweeping everything before it, confronts us with a question even more heavy: what will you leave behind?
 What mark?
 What influence will you have had?
 How will the world be different when you are gone?
 It is said that a butterfly that flutters in Africa can cause a hurricane in Florida; well, what hurricane are you going to leave in your wake?

-To conclude his book, Mark Manson recounts an experience at Cape of Good Hope: he tells us, second after second, how he felt, at the top of a steep cliff facing the ocean in a strong wind, as he got a few inches from the edge of the cliff face.
+To conclude The Subtle Art of Not Giving a Fuck, Mark Manson recounts an experience at Cape of Good Hope: he tells us, second after second, how he felt, at the top of a steep cliff facing the ocean in a strong wind, as he got a few inches from the edge of the cliff face.

 The author explains that such encounters of our mortal condition were already practiced in ancient times.
 It was a way of always keeping in mind the idea of one’s own death in order to taste life and to put into perspective its difficulties.

 With an anecdote, Mark Manson states that, after this experience, he felt “alive, very alive”!

 Nothing could make one more attuned to oneself, more aware of the moment than being a few inches from one’s own death.